 - Careful monitoring of fluid intake and output is necessary because 40 mEq of potassium is lost for every liter of urine.

-- Including client in the plan of care elicits participation.
+- Including the client in the plan of care elicits participation.

-Also, potassium-rich foods in the diet helps maintain potassium balance.
+Also, potassium-rich foods in the diet help maintain potassium balance.